Devchaudhari1/S2-T17/README.md

 ## 1. Motivation

 A dartboard game is not only a fun way to pass the time but also serves as an engaging tool to develop various skills in individuals.
 The implementation of a Finite State Machine (FSM) in the digital dart game provides a robust framework to manage the various states of gameplay efficiently.
-This game emphasizes precision and timing, making it an excellent way to enhance focus and hand-eye coordination.
-Through this project, we aim to create a digital version of the classic dart game using innovative digital circuits.
+This game emphasizes precision and timing, making it an excellent way to enhance focus and hand-eye coordination. </br></br>Through this project, we aim to create a digital version of the classic dart game using innovative digital circuits.
 By incorporating features like speed control and a dynamic scoreboard, players can easily track their scores while experiencing a customizable level of challenge as the game progresses.
 This adaptability adds an exciting layer of suspense and engagement to each round!

 ---